kem424/ETL-Project-COVID19/README.md

 ![Country_source.PNG](Images/Country_source.PNG)

-1) Json library was used to handle the file.
+1) Json library was used to load the file.
 2) We looped through the json to append the values to arrays previously created.
 3) From there we created a Data Frame.